 Is citizenship automatically acquired upon intercountry adoption?

 8 U.S. Code § 1431 is the controlling law in the matter.
-This provision talks about the rule on children born outside the United States and lawfully admitted for permanent residence; conditions under which citizenship automatically acquired.
+This provision talks about the rule on children born outside the United States and lawfully admitted for permanent residence; conditions under which citizenship is automatically acquired.
 It provides the following:

 A child born outside of the United States automatically becomes a citizen of the United States when all of the following conditions have been fulfilled: